As a servicemember, am I protected against foreclosure?

 If you are in military service, the Servicemembers Civil Relief Act (SCRA) provides certain protections when it comes to issues related to mortgages and housing.

-The SCRA also provides servicemembers with protections against default judgments, which are rulings against a party to a lawsuit because he or she didn’t appear in court.
+The SCRA also provides servicemembers with protections against default judgments, which are rulings against a party to a lawsuit because they didn’t appear in court.
 This includes foreclosure cases before a judge.

-If you obtained a mortgage before you went on active duty, the SCRA allows you to ask for a mortgage interest rate reduction to 6 percent (including service charges and fees) for the entire time you are on active duty, and for an additional year after you leave active duty.
+If you obtained a mortgage before you went on active duty, you can ask for a mortgage interest rate reduction to 6 percent (including service charges and fees) for the entire time you are on active duty, and for an additional year after you leave active duty.
 Learn more about the SCRA interest rate protections.

 Learn more about whether you’re covered by the SCRA.